MataiMoorfield/Coffee-Ordering-System-with-ESP32/README.md

 > Please note, ```mac.py``` runs on MacOS and might possibly run on other operating systems, however it's uncertain.

 # Setup
+The C++ code is uploaded to the ESP32.
+This code contains the form which allows users to customise their coffee order.

-Clone the folder using Git Clone: (or download it as a ZIP)
+To start, clone the folder using Git Clone: (or download it as a ZIP)
 ```
 git clone https://github.com/MataiMoorfield/Coffee-Ordering-System-with-ESP32.git
 cd Coffee-Ordering-System-with-ESP32/main